 Copyright © Nucleus Medical Media, Inc.

-Breast cancer is the most common form of cancer found in women, but lung cancer claims more lives.
-It was estimated that over 232,300 women would be diagnosed with breast cancer in the United States in 2013.
+Breast cancer is the most common form of cancer found in women, though lung cancer claims far more lives.
 Although the majority of breast cancer cases occur in women, it occurs in men as well.
-It was estimated that over 2,200 men would develop breast cancer in the US in 2013.
+This fact sheet focuses on breast cancer in women.

 Breast cancer can develop in different ways and may affect different parts of the breast.
 The location of cancer will affect the progression of cancer and the treatment.

 LCIS does not warrant treatment by surgery or radiation therapy.
-Your doctor will monitor your LCIS with regular check-ups and tests to see if there is any further development.
+Your doctor will monitor the LCIS with regular check-ups and tests to see if there is any further development.

 Paget's disease is cancer of the areola and nipple.
-It is very rare, occuring in less than 1% of all breast cancers.
-Although Paget's does not arise from glandular tissue in the breast, it can be associated with both in situ and infiltrating breast cancers.
+It is very rare, occurring in less than 1% of all breast cancers.
+Although Paget's does not arise from glandular tissue in the breast, it can be associated with both in situ and invasive breast cancers.
 Generally, women who develop this type of cancer have a history of nipple crusting, scaling, itching, or inflammation.

 What are the risk factors for breast cancer?